Pharmr/almace-scaffolding/_app/_pages/providers.md

 <br>
 **To work on Pharmr, you'll first create a microservice**

 Providers have flexibilty in what they manage and what therapeutics they offer.
-A new service can be created in a few simple steps:
+A new service can be created in just a few steps:

 1. Choose a condition
 2. Determine your patient population & eligibility